LV Strain in Chronic Severe Aortic Regurgitation

 This retrospective, observational study from a tertiary referral center reports that among asymptomatic patients with ≥III+ chronic AR, indexed LV end-systolic dimensions <2.5 cm/m2, and LVEF >50%, worsening LV-GLS was associated independently with longer-term mortality.
 These data suggest that sensitive indices of regional LV dysfunction like LV global longitudinal strain may have value in identifying a subset of AR patients where surgical intervention earlier than conventionally recommended may lead to improved long-term survival.
 It should be noted that given the design limitations of the study, the current data should be considered hypothesis generating and additional prospective, multicenter validation is indicated.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Aortic Valve Insufficiency, Aortic Valve Stenosis, Blood Pressure, Cardiac Imaging Techniques, Cardiac Surgical Procedures, Coronary Artery Disease, Heart Failure, Heart Valve Diseases, Mitral Valve Insufficiency, Mitral Valve Stenosis, Stroke Volume, Tertiary Care Centers, Ventricular Dysfunction, Left, Ventricular Function, Left